A Log PSS morphism with applications to Lagrangian embeddings: Introduction

 The key feature of topological pairs is that relevant moduli spaces of {\em relative} pseudo-holomorphic curves are all generically empty; for example, there should be no holomorphic spheres in $M$ which intersect a single component of $\mathbf{D}$ in one point.
 See \S \ref{subsec:topological} for the precise definition of a topological pair.

-\begin{rem} In a sequel to this paper \cite{DPSGII}, we will define a natural ring structure on $H^*_{log}(M, \D)$ and show that the Log PSS morphism \eqref{eq: PSStopintro} is a ring isomorphism for all topological pairs $(M, \D)$, leading to numerous explicit new computations of symplectic cohomology rings. \end{rem}
+\begin{rem} In a sequel to this paper \cite{DPSGII}, we define a natural ring structure on $H^*_{log}(M, \D)$ and show that the Log PSS morphism \eqref{eq: PSStopintro} is a ring isomorphism for all topological pairs $(M, \D)$ (rather those pairs satisfying a strengthening of the topological condition called being {\em multiplicatively topological}), leading to many explicit new computations of symplectic cohomology rings. \end{rem}

 When the pair $(M,\D)$ is not topological and $\sigma \in \QH^*(M, \D)^{ad}$ is an admissible class, we formulate the obstruction to lifting $\PSSlog^{+}(\sigma)$ from $SH^*_+(X)$ to $SH^*(X)$ in terms of a Gromov-Witten invariant associated to $\sigma$.
 When this obstruction vanishes, this provides a way to produce \emph{distinguished classes} in $SH^*(X)$ which we will show may be applied to study the symplectic topology of $X$.